 A place where the unexpected becomes expected, where radical change is more than possibility.
 It is – contrary to all our expectations – a certainty.

-As we learnt from studying Choice Architecture, marginal changes in context greatly influence our behaviours.
+As we know from studying Choice Architecture, marginal changes in context greatly influence our behaviours.
 And, as Gladwell concludes, even changes in how new behaviours are presented to us can be enough to inspire us to start.

 Those re-presentations, are often our Tipping Points: those moments where everything changes for the better.